rsnodgrass/hass-xantech/README.md

 * Some Xantech MX88 models only support RS232 control using the DB15 output on the rear.
 This requiries either Xantech's special DB15 to DB9 adapter cable (PN 05913665), or a custom built DB15 to DB9 cable using the pinouts shown in the MX88 manual.

+## Support

+Visit the [community support discussion thread](https://community.home-assistant.io/t/xantech-dayton-audio-sonance-multi-zone-amps/450908) for issues with this integration.

 ## Installation

 If you have trouble with installation and configuration, visit the [Monoprice Home Assistant community discussion](https://community.home-assistant.io/t/monoprice-whole-home-audio-controller-10761-success/19734/62).